Fact-checked by the onlinepaydaynews.com editorial team

 How Lenders Disclose Prepayment Penalties

 Under the Truth in Lending Act (TILA), enforced by the Federal Reserve’s consumer lending disclosures, lenders are required to disclose all material loan terms before you sign.
-Despite this, prepayment fees are often buried in late-stage disclosures or written in dense legal language that many borrowers skip.
+Despite this requirement, prepayment fees are often buried in late-stage disclosures or written in dense legal language that many borrowers skip.

 Key Takeaway: Prepayment penalties range from 1–5% of the remaining balance, depending on lender type.
 Under the CFPB’s TILA enforcement rules, lenders must disclose these fees upfront — always locate the prepayment clause before signing any loan agreement.